thecodeassassin/influxdb.com/content/docs/v0.9/guides/syntax.md

 ###### Write a Point to a non-default Retention Policy

 Use the `rp=<retention_policy` query string parameter to supply a target retention policy.
-If not specified, the default retention policy will be used.
+If not specified, the default retention policy for the target database will be used.

 `curl -X POST 'http://localhost:8086/write?db=mydb&rp=six_month_rollup' --data-binary 'disk_free,hostname=server01 value=442221834240 1435362189575692182'`